 Article 25 of Commission Regulation (EU) No 142/2011 provides for rules on import into and transit through the Union, transit, and export of animal by-products and of derived products.
 It should be aligned, where relevant, with the new rules for import into and transit through the Union laid down in Regulation (EU) 2017/625, Commission Implementing Regulation (EU) 2021/404, Commission Delegated Regulation (EU) 2020/692 and Commission Delegated Regulation 2019/1666.

 Certain Category 1 materials are subject to provision of Article 26 of Commission Regulation (EU) No 142/2011 in respect to public and animal health conditions for entry into the EU.
-The references set out in that Article to Directive 96/23/EC should be updated with a reference to Commission Delegated Regulation (EU) 2022/1644, Commission Delegated Regulation (EU) 2022/931, Commission Delegated Regulation (EU) 2021/2244 and Commission Implementing Regulation (EU) 2021/1355.
-The outdated references to the legislation on cosmetics, medical devices and medical products should be replaced by references to Regulation (EU) No 1223/2009, Regulation (EU) 2017/745 Commission Delegated Regulation (EU) 2019/2090 and Regulation (EU) 2019/6.
+The references set out in that Article to Directive 96/23/EC should be updated with a reference to Article 2 (c ) of Commission Delegated Regulation (EU) 2019/2090 or substances and environmental contaminants listed in Group A (2) of Annex I to Commission Delegated Regulation (EU) 2022/1644, of dyes, plant protection products and biocides listed in Group A (3) (a) and (b) of Annex I to Commission Delegated Regulation (EU) 2022/1644 as appropriate.

 Article 27(2) of Commission Regulation (EU) No 142/2011 has been repealed and replaced by Regulation (EU) 2017/625 and Commission Delegated Regulation (EU) 2019/2122.
 It is necessary to align the numeration of paragraphs.